 Advertisement

 All five of these muscles have heads that merge into a single tendon, the quadriceps femoris tendon.
-This tendon attaches them to the kneecap.
+This tendon attaches them to your kneecap.

-Your quad muscles contain lots of tiny, elastic muscle fibers.
-These fibers help the muscles contract or tighten.
-The fibers are red and white, giving muscles a striped appearance.
+Your quads contain lots of tiny, elastic muscle fibers.
+These fibers help your thigh muscles contract, or tighten.
+The fibers are red and white, giving the muscles a striped appearance.

 Other quad muscle injuries include: